Palestinian Americans’ Statement of Principles and Policies for 2020 Elections

 - Israel’s 2018 nation-state law,” declaring that the right to self-determination in Israel is extended to Jews only, is racist.

-- Per House Resolution 2407, “Promoting Human Rights for Palestinian Children Living Under Israeli Military Occupation Act,” United States funds shall “not support the military detention, interrogation, abuse, or ill-treatment of Palestinian children.”
+- Per HR 2407, “Promoting Human Rights for Palestinian Children Living Under Israeli Military Occupation Act,” United States funds shall “not support the military detention, interrogation, abuse, or ill-treatment of Palestinian children.”

 - United States military aid to Israel should be conditioned on ending Israeli practices that violate Palestinian rights and contravene international law.